tranquilit/WAPT-Documentation/source/wapt-security/security-configuration-certificate-authentication.rst

   to the WAPT server which the WAPT server signs and sends back to WAPT agent;

-* using the signed certificate, the agent can access protected parts of the :program:`Nginx` web server
+* using the signed certificate, the agent can access protected parts of the :program:`Nginx` web server;

 .. note::

-    We advise you to enable Kerberos or login/password registration in WAPT Server post-configuration.
+    We advise you to enable Kerberos or login / password registration in WAPT Server post-configuration.

 Enabling Client-Side Certificate Authentication